mattludma/hotkeyboard/README.md

 - German
 - Spanish

-Current Hotkeyboard is currently optimized for **Czech and Slovak** language (apart from English of course), but **feel free to participe** by creating versions optimised for different language combinations!
+Hotkeyboard is currently optimized for **Czech and Slovak** language (apart from English of course), but **feel free to participe** by creating versions optimised for different language combinations!